 Have you found the perfect pattern for your walls, only to discover that it’s a fabric and not a wallcovering?
 Schumacher has a solution!
 We offer a paper-backed fabric service that can turn our fabrics into wallcoverings.
-We spoke with Patterson Flynn Creative Director Pam Marshall (and former Schumacher VP of Design) about the best types of fabrics to use for paper-backing, as well as some tips and tricks on how to incorporate them into your space.
+We spoke with Patterson Flynn Creative Director (and former Schumacher VP of Design) Pam Marshall to get the rundown on how to drape a wall with fabric: from the best types of fabrics to use for paper-backing to tips and tricks on how to incorporate them into your space.

 Which Types of Fabrics Can Be Paper-Backed?

 According to Pamela, the best fabrics to use for paper-backing are “tightly woven prints, textures or embroideries.”
 If a fabric isn’t tightly woven, the paper-backing can show through, distracting from the design; this is particularly true with lightweight and sheer fabrics.
 Many designers ask about paper-backing velvet fabrics, and though this isn’t impossible (see below), velvet tends to mark easily, so it’s not recommended.